ZeitOnline/briefkasten/deployment/freebsd/README.rst

 You should then see a success message along with a link to the feedback page for this submission.

-In addition each editor email configured in ``aws.conf`` should receive an email with the text of the submission and the cleansed attachments. (for example, if you upload a word document it will be sent to the editors as PDF etc.).
+In addition each editor email configured in ``ploy.conf`` should receive an email with the text of the submission and the cleansed attachments. (for example, if you upload a word document it will be sent to the editors as PDF etc.).